Package Management

 Behind the scenes this will pass a function to the postgres nix expressions postgresql.withPackages function making the extension in your app’s nix store postgres package.

-After the install you can run create extension postgis; to enable all the features of the installed extension.
+After the install you can run CREATE EXTENSION postgis; to enable all the features of the installed extension.

 Stopping Nix From Running Tests for a Haskell Dependency